 We don't require any participant to do these things - but all of the above can provide invaluable assistance to an individual who has chose to approach you to ask for help.
 Anything that you can do to help them get a successful outcome to their situation will improve the event for them and by extension for every legitimate participant.

-- Our code of conduct includes behaviour of all participants in Empire online forums and spaces
+- Our code of conduct includes behaviour of all participants in online public forums and spaces devoted to Empire